 For our first twenty-seven years or so the Barrett Group was a physical company.
 We had an office.
 People worked there.
-But much of the career consulting and coaching that we delivered was provided over the telephone, so in some ways, we were already well on the way to being a virtual company.
+But much of the career consulting and coaching that we delivered was provided over the telephone.
+So in some ways, we were already well on the way of being a “virtual company.”

 About three years ago we decided to change that, so we made significant investments in software and communication that allow our consultants and associates to seamlessly interact with clients all over the globe including video, voice, screen- and document sharing.
 We also made a push to automate certain more administrative activities that we see as less value-adding than the “face time” that our clients receive from our team.

-We took these steps for a number of reasons.
-First, I used to travel 300,000 miles a year and was really tired of traveling.
+We took these steps for several reasons.
+First, I used to travel 300,000 miles a year and I was tired of traveling.
 Second, the technology has matured to the point where it is not that difficult to have good quality discussions virtually.
-Third, it improves efficiency and actually saves money.
+Third, it improves efficiency and saves money.
 Fourth, there is a profound quality of life aspect to working virtually—at least for most people.

 And now, of course, there is a fifth reason… it may protect you from COVID-19.

-We still have a small office in Rhode Island where curious clients can meet senior staff face to face if required, however, the vast majority of our services are delivered virtually.
-But just because we are comfortable with this approach does not mean that all of our clients can instantly excel at performing interviews virtually.
+We still have a small office in Rhode Island where curious clients can meet senior staff face-to-face if required, however, most of our services are delivered virtually.
+But just because we are comfortable with this approach does not mean that all clients can instantly excel at performing interviews virtually.
 In fact, most struggle with this new medium that is also rapidly becoming the norm for hiring interviews, even for very senior roles.